 |Port or Argument||Description||Data Type|

-You can simulate System objects with a multipixel streaming interface, but System objects are not supported for HDL code generation.
+You can simulate System objects with a multipixel streaming interface, but System objects that use multipixel streams are not supported for HDL code generation.
 Use the equivalent blocks to generate HDL code for multipixel algorithms.

 Supported data types can include: